D-X-Y/AutoDL-Projects/NAS-Bench-102.md

 Note: please use `PyTorch >= 1.2.0` and `Python >= 3.6.0`.

+### Preparation and Download

-The data file of NAS-Bench-102 can be downloaded from [Google Drive](https://drive.google.com/open?id=1SKW0Cu0u8-gb18zDpaAGi0f74UdXeGKs) or [Baidu-Wangpan].
+The benchmark file of NAS-Bench-102 can be downloaded from [Google Drive](https://drive.google.com/open?id=1SKW0Cu0u8-gb18zDpaAGi0f74UdXeGKs) or [Baidu-Wangpan].
+You can move it to anywhere you want and send its path to our API for initialization.

 The training and evaluation data used in NAS-Bench-102 can be downloaded from [Google Drive](https://drive.google.com/open?id=1L0Lzq8rWpZLPfiQGd6QR8q5xLV88emU7) or [Baidu-Wangpan].
+It is recommended to put these data into `$TORCH_HOME` (`~/.torch/` by default).
+If you want to generate NAS-Bench-102 or similar NAS datasets or training models by yourself, you need these data.

 ## How to Use NAS-Bench-102